-The Immersion Program currently meets at multiple sites in Oakland, California.
+The Immersion Program currently meets at multiple sites in Oakland and Richmond, California.

-Catalyst programming most frequently occurs in the East Bay Area, but there are occasionally events that take place in other parts of the region.
+Catalyst programming most frequently occurs in the East Bay Area.
+Occasionally events take place in other parts of the region.

 Whether it be the intensive Immersion Program, or short-term Catalyst programming, The Hidden Genius Project’s activities are free to participants.